 For eight years I wrote a daily online blog and have had literary, lifestyle and travel pieces published, most notably in: Canada’s History Magazine, The Globe and Mail, Dreamers Creative Writing Magazine, BRAVA in Madison, WI, In The Know Traveller, and Talking Writing.
-I’ve also penned an historical novel, targeted at a YA audience, which is based in Arizona and centres around the Navajo and Hopi tribes.

 I am currently writing a memoir that uses a metaphor of Broadway musicals.
 As a child, I was raised on the tunes of Rogers and Hammerstein, Gershwin, Porter and Berlin.
 In my book I explore the concept of a romanticized life and how I have striven to attain the happily-ever-after.
 Music returns continually as a leitmotif through periods of happiness and profound sadness as this quest plays out.